erxes/erxes/docs/installation/docker.md

 ```

 ### Default ports
+_Must be published to host machine network_
 * erxes main frontend app will run on port 3000
 * erxes-widgets-api will run on port 3100
 * erxes-widgets will run on port 3200
 * erxes-api will run on port 3300
+* erxes-integrations will run on port 3400

+_Should not published to host machine network, only used internally_
 * erxes-api (cron) will run on port 3600
 * erxes-api (worker) will run on port 3700
-* erxes-integrations will run on port 3400
 * erxes-logger will run on port 3800
 * redis server will run on port 6379
 * mongodb server will run on port 27017